 Ions in a surface trap are confined at points above the top plane of the trap at the RF null.
 Right-handed orthogonal coordinates are used throughout this document, whereby the ion travels along the $x$-axis, and the $z$-axis is perpendicular to the trap surface \cite{rf_null_visual}.
 The Peregrine trap serves as an example to illustrate the proposed junction \cite{revelle:2020}. \cFIG{fig:singleTrap} displays the entire device, where the relevant trapping portion is in the central isthmus.

 In our proposed junction design, the ion trap is duplicated, translated vertically, inverted, and then rotated $90^\circ$ about the $z$ axis, as illustrated in \cFIG{fig:dualTrap}.
-In any such combined configuration, the fields generated by each individual trap are modified by the second trap acting as a ground plane.
-With simple linear RF electrodes, the RF null ends up at a distance of less than half the trap separation, and so the two RF nulls do not directly overlap.
+In any such combined configuration, the fields generated by each individual trap are modified by the second trap acting as a ground plane. \commentB{If the RF rails on the top and and bottom traps were aligned and voltages were applied to both at the same time, then the RF null would be half-way between the trap planes (like a 4 rod trap but with additional grounded regions).} However, with only one set of RF electrodes fully on at a time, the RF null ends up at a distance of less than half the trap separation (closer to the trap that is on), and so the two RF nulls do not directly overlap.
 Nevertheless, the slight separation of the RF nulls is not an obstacle to ion transfer.
 For two Peregrine traps offset by 50\mic\!, the RF nulls are 23.7\mic from each surface.
 The simulations described later show that ions can still be transferred from one trap to the other, across the 2.6\mic vertical separation of the RF nulls.